 Crime Scene Investigators (CSI) are trained in physical evidence collection, preservation, and reconstruction of crime scenes.
 The CSI Unit processes a crime scene in the field to preserve evidence for future prosecution.

-Typical CSI duties include locating, evaluating, and collecting latent and patent fingerprints, and photographing injuries of victims and suspects.
+Typical CSI duties include locating, evaluating, collecting latent and patent fingerprints, and photographing the injuries of victims and suspects.
 The unit processes major crime scenes such as homicides and assaults.
 This involves collecting and packaging items of evidence for processing.
-It also involves photographing and videotaping scenes for investigators and court proceedings.
-CSI works meticulously to detail evidence in order to gather the facts and assist in solving crimes.
+It also consists of photographing and videotaping scenes for investigators and court proceedings.
+CSI works meticulously to detail evidence to gather the facts and assist in solving crimes.

 The Citrus Heights Police Department has a 6,000 square feet, state-of-the-art facility which has space to store all property and evidence items, and a laboratory to process items as evidence.
 The CSI staff has experience in crime scene investigations and property and evidence management.

-Crime Scene Investigators are trained in the current scientific techniques and methods utilized in the identification, preservation, documentation, collection, and processing of evidence.
-Crime Scene Investigators are experts in a wide range of duties including but not limited to:
+Crime Scene Investigators are trained in the current scientific techniques and methods utilized to identify, preserve, document, collect, and process evidence.
+Crime Scene Investigators are experts in a wide range of duties, including but not limited to:

 - Photography using a multitude of formats